pablosmedina/ckite/README.md

 ## Architecture

-* ckite - The core of the library.
+* ckite-core - The core of the library.
 It implements the Raft consensus protocol.
 It can be configured with RPCs and Storages.

 * ckite-finagle - Twitter Finagle based RPC implementation.
 It uses a Thrift protocol to exchange Raft messages between members.